 En route to his 2019 triumph, Alonso used the timeout to great effect in the semifinals against Ronald Acuña Jr..
 More than halfway through the round, he had just seven homers to Acuña’s 19, but he regrouped after the brief break to blast his way past his Braves opponent and advance.

 Ties in any round will be broken by a 60-second swing-off with no stoppage of time or additional time added.
 If a tie remains after the swing-off, batters will engage in successive three-swing swing-offs until there is a winner.

 The Derby had its first swing-off in 2019, in that aforementioned duel between Guerrero and Pederson.
 They hit eight homers apiece in the 60-second swing-off, then one apiece in the first three-swing swing-off.
 Finally, in the third tiebreaker, Guerrero hit two long balls, and a gassed Pederson came up just short at one.
 In 2021, Soto and Shohei Ohtani went to a swing-off in the first round, with Soto prevailing.
 And in 2022, Albert Pujols and Kyle Schwarber required a swing-off in their first-round matchup, with Pujols prevailing.

 The lead official, positioned near home plate, will determine and notify the pitcher when he or she can throw the next pitch to the batter.
 The official will base the determination on, among other things, the location of where the batted ball is hit and whether, in his or her judgment, it is clear that the batted ball will or will not result in a home run.

 Is money on the line in the Derby?

-Yes, and more than ever.
-As part of a multifaceted new agreement between MLB and the MLB Players Association prior to the 2019 season, the Home Run Derby prize pool was increased from $725,000 to $2.5 million.
+As part of an agreement between MLB and the MLB Players Association prior to the 2019 season, the Home Run Derby prize pool was increased from $725,000 to $2.5 million.
 The winner takes home a cool $1 million of that total.